nitsanavni/tdd-machine/README.md

 When used together we effectively get a **TDD Machine**, that works in small steps, constantly verifying the previous steps using concrete commands on the host cli.

-[Here's an example](./fizzbuzz-chat-readable) of the machine working on the fizzbuzz kata.
+[Here's an example](./fizzbuzz-chat-readable) of the machine working on the fizzbuzz kata, almost entirely unsupervised.
+Thanks to the small and concrete feedback it gets from the commands it's executing on the host it's able to course correct and find its way to the solution.

 ## Run It